vtothsvk/AP-Home/README.md

 ## Building

+Building the app:

-To build the app, first the ESP8266 mcu has to be set as the active build target:
+1. The ESP8266 mcu has to be set as the active build target:

 ![Image of Building](https://i.ibb.co/dKZLKC0/Arduino-target.png)

+2. The NodeMCU devboard serial port has to be selected:

 Building (Compiling and linking into a .elf image):